imxrt-rs/imxrt-boot-gen/README.md

 ## Rationale

-This crate lets you define the FCB in Rust.
+This crate lets you define iMXRT data structures that are required to boot, like FCBs.
 FCBs are typically written by hand.
 If you're defining a FCB in C, you can use structs and macros to define the FCB layout and values.
 The approach, however, isn't great for catching invalid values at compile time.
-This crate takes a different, more radical approach, by using Rust to generate the structures at compile time.
+This crate takes a different, more radical approach, by using Rust to generate the data structures at compile time.

 `imxrt-boot-gen` provides an API for FCB generation.
 Use it in another crate's `build.rs` to define the FCB, and write it to a file: